Skip to content

 const notionToken = process.env.NOTION_TOKEN;

-const pageId = process.env.PAGE_ID;
+const outputFile = process.env.GH_AW_AGENT_OUTPUT;

 if (!notionToken) {